Newfoundland and Labrador, April 2023 - Job market snapshot

 West Coast–Northern Peninsula–Labrador

-The number of jobs in West Coast-Northern Peninsula-Labrador hiked by a sharp 4,200 (+10.9%) over the last 12 months.
-Full-time employment inclined by a sharp 3,700 (+11.0%) over the last 12 months.
-The region's unemployment rate slid to 4.1% in March from 5.9% the same month the year prior.
+The number of jobs in West Coast-Northern Peninsula-Labrador rose by a sharp 2,000 (+4.6%) over the last 12 months.
+New job growth this year is entirely due to new full-time employment.
+The region's unemployment rate declined to 11.5% in February from 13.1% the same month the year prior.
 What else is happening in this region?

 Date modified: